-Secondly, I personally presented a document to NEPA/PHCN when J O Makanju was managing director with detailed facts that the Nigerian power sector was operating at less than 10%; France has the most efficient sector in the world and operates at 35% efficiency under conditions of constant electricity.
-It was a document I also showed to two NEPA / PHCN directors and a minister and former minister of state.
-They were stunned by the facts and even got senior engineers to the sector to evaluate the facts but assured me the privatisation will go ahead back then.
-No audit of efficiency or asset conditions of the electric power sector in Nigeria has ever have been conducted since then, if it has can we please have details?
+Secondly, I presented a document to NEPA/PHCN when J O Makanju was managing director with detailed facts that the Nigerian power sector was operating at less than 10% efficiency.
+France has the most efficient industry in the world and operates at 35% efficiency under conditions of constant electricity.
+It was a document I also showed two NEPA / PHCN directors and a minister and former minister of state.
+They were stunned by the facts and even got senior engineers to the sector to evaluate the facts but assured me the privatisation would go ahead back then.
+No audit of efficiency or asset conditions of the electric power sector in Nigeria has ever have been conducted since then if it has can we please have details?

 Fourthly, since when has Nigeria been a bastion of rule enforcement?
-Due diligence and preparatory procedures especially in the form of meetings and documentation has never failed to impress observers in any sector in Nigeria.
-It is when it comes to realisation and operations that the disappointment and failure begins.
-Market transition rules are essentially legal reform requirements and they are not a measure or indicator of performance or efficiency of any sector.
+Due diligence and preparatory procedures, especially in the form of meetings and documentation, has never failed to impress observers in any sector in Nigeria.
+It is when it comes to realisation and operations that the disappointment and failure begin.
+Market transition rules are primarily legal reform requirements, and they are not a measure or indicator of performance or efficiency of any sector.

-Sixthly, the term “discerning investor” is sometimes associated with project finance (participants) which is a consortium of investors who share and spread the risks of investing to finance privatised sector assets and concessionaire BOT (Build-Operate-Transfer) projects.
-Investors do not like to lose money and Nigeria has many country risks.
+Sixthly, the term “discerning investor” is sometimes associated with project finance (participants) which is a consortium of investors who share and spread the risks of investing in financing privatised sector assets and concessionaire BOT (Build-Operate-Transfer) projects.
+Investors do not like to lose money, and Nigeria has many country risks.
 The most eager foreign interests in the Nigerian electric power sector are electric turbine sellers like GE and Siemens; they do strictly turnkey business.
 Operations investors are wary of the Nigerian electric power sector.
-Enron-AES IPP in Lagos State even have their turbines on barges that can be tugged away when necessary.
+Enron-AES IPP in Lagos State even has its turbines on barges that can be tugged away when necessary.
 Senior executives Bureau of Public Enterprises were in unison in the claim that the purchase of Nigerian assets was not undertaken by foreign investors but by Nigerians often with foreign fronts.
-The NIPP scandal in participation, scale and scope was utterly disastrous for foreign interest in Nigerian electric power sector investment.
+The NIPP scandal in participation, scale and scope were utterly disastrous for foreign interest in Nigerian electric power sector investment.

-Seventhly, is it true that $4 billion dollars’ worth of turbines were imported in to Lagos port and left there to accrue colossal demurrage because the project principals of the NIPP had not considered the difficulty of transporting them to their riverine destinations?
+Seventhly, is it true that $4 billion’ worth of turbines was imported into Lagos port and left there to accrue huge demurrage because the project principals of the NIPP had not considered the difficulty of transporting them to their riverine destinations?
 These turbines were then auctioned for peanuts to non-existent buyers because of the unsustainable demurrage accrued.
-The turbines were recovered though.
+The turbines were recovered, though.
 I can see the link between ports and the electric power sector slightly in this case.